 The fines for breaking any of these laws can range from $200 to $500 dollars.
 But more than money, it’s not worth risking the lives of loved ones and fellow citizens.
 The mother of two paid the ultimate price for not adhering to these laws.

-If you or a loved one has been victim to a big rig accident, contact the Wyatt Law Firm, Ltd. today!
+If you or a loved one has been victim to a big rig accident, contact the Wyatt Law Firm, PLLC. today!
 We work hard to make sure our clients get the justice they deserve.